-JR WPH kicked off the first four months of 2017 with exciting junior handball clinics and tournaments in New York, Florida, Idaho, California, Louisiana, Texas, Mexico, Arizona, Utah, and Oregon with junior handball players receiving instruction from the world’s best handball coaches and players.
+JR WPH kicked off the first six months of 2017 with exciting junior handball clinics and tournaments in New York, Florida, Idaho, California, Louisiana, Texas, Mexico, Arizona, Utah, Oregon and Pennsylvania with junior handball players receiving instruction from the world’s best handball coaches and players.
 JR WPH also proudly sponsors junior handball teams and programs across the country, providing youngsters with opportunities to play handball weekly on organized and structured junior handball teams led by certified WPH instructors.

 The mission of JR WPH is to inspire the next generation of players, and since JR WPH’s inception in 2013, JR WPH has provided opportunities for more than 7,000 youngsters to experience the thrill of learning and playing handball in structured, organized, safe, and supportive clinics and tournaments that emphasize camaraderie, teamwork, discipline, and developing life skills and a physically active lifestyle through handball.